Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Add any journalist you find this way to your list.

 Focus on the right beats: The most important thing when building this list is relevance.
 Journalists at large outlets usually have a narrow area of coverage, called their “beat”.
-Most journalists will clearly indicate their beat on their public profile, especially Twitter.
+Most journalists will clearly indicate their beat on their public profile, especially on Twitter.

 TechCrunch writer Zack Whittaker clearly mentions that he covers security for TechCrunch.